ktemkin/ktemkin.github.io/content/post/serdes-lfps.md

 Lately, I've been developing a USB3 stack, and a USB3 frontend using the ECP5 SerDes.
 The ECP5 SerDes seems _almost_ perfect for USB3, which shares many of its implementation details with PCIe.
 However, there are a couple of hitches.

-The more difficult to deal with is support forUSB3's _Low Frequency Periodic Signaling (LFPS)_.
+The more difficult to deal with is support for USB3's _Low Frequency Periodic Signaling (LFPS)_.
 LFPS carries small bursts of information via a slow, out-of-band signal, meant to be used before the high-speed USB3 link is established:

 {{< figure src="/post-media/serdes-lfps/lfps.png" title="from the USB3.2 specification; Figure 6-32"